-Listen to the Cancer.Net Podcast: When Caregiving Ends , adapted from this content.
+Listen to the Cancer.Net Podcast: Adjusting to Life After Caregiving , adapted from this feature

 A caregiver plays an important role in supporting a person with cancer, providing physical, emotional, and practical care on a daily or as-needed basis.
-Providing this support can become a caregiver's sole focus, especially when a family member or friend is undergoing a long treatment plan.
+Many caregivers become focused on providing this support, especially if a family member’s or friend’s treatment lasts for many months.

-However, as the treatment and disease changes, so does the caregiver's role, which will eventually come to an end.
-When the person you care about goes into remission (meaning the signs and symptoms of cancer decrease or disappear) or completes a planned course of treatment, a caregiver may struggle to adjust to “normal life” after caregiving.
-Here are some tips to help during this time of adjustment.
-For help on coping with the death of someone you cared for, you may be interested in Coping with Change After a Loss or other articles in the grief and bereavement .
+However, as the treatment and disease change, so does the caregiver's role, and eventually, the need for caregiving will come to an end.
+When the person you care for goes into remission (meaning the signs and symptoms of cancer decrease or disappear) or completes a planned course of treatment, a caregiver may struggle to adjust to returning to “normal life.”
+Here are some tips to help during this time of transition.
+If you are looking for help coping with the death of someone you cared for, you may be interested in Coping with Change After a Loss or other articles in the grief and bereavement section of Cancer.Net.

 What to do now

-As a caregiver, you may have devoted an enormous amount of time and emotional support to your family member or friend.
-When that person no longer needs your help, your sense of purpose or self-worth may be affected.
+As a caregiver, you have devoted an enormous amount of time and emotional support to your family member or friend.
+When that person no longer needs your help in the same way, your sense of purpose or self-worth may be affected.
 You may feel unsure of how to start a “new” life that does not include this role.
 These tips may help get you started:

 Resume activities you enjoy.
-While you were caregiving, you may have been too busy, or felt it was disrespectful, to spend time on activities that made you happy.
+While you were acting as a caregiver, you may have been too busy, or felt it was disrespectful, to spend time on activities that made you happy.
 Join or re-join an activity club, or dedicate time to a new hobby that you have wanted to try.

 Re-establish relationships.
 Reach out to family members, friends, or co-workers that you may have fallen out of touch with while you were acting as a caregiver.

 Take care of your body.
-The stress of caregiving can lead some people to develop or increase unhealthy habits such as smoking, eating unhealthy foods, and drinking too much alcohol.
+The stress of caregiving can lead some people to develop or increase unhealthy habits, such as smoking, eating unhealthy foods, or drinking too much alcohol.
 Focus on letting go of bad habits and making time to exercise, eat healthy foods, stay hydrated , and get enough sleep .
-If you cannot make healthy changes on your own, talk with your doctor.
+If you cannot make healthy changes on your own, talk with your doctor or a nurse.

 Go back to work.
 If you have taken a leave of absence or left your job, consider returning.
-Staying busy may make it easier for you during this time of transition.
+Staying busy may make it easier for you during this adjustment period.

 Support a cause or help others.
 Although caregiving can be challenging, you may have found that you gained a sense of satisfaction from providing your support.
 Consider offering your time to organizations that help people with cancer, or get involved with cancer advocacy or another cause or charity that you feel strongly about.
 Learn more about being a cancer advocate and making a difference .